Help Woman-and-BIPOC-Owned Small Businesses!

 Wanderbabe is a small, woman-owned company started by a fellow writer.
 The company’s clothes are created using renewable energy, and 10% of all their profits are donated to organizations that help women.

 Can you tell by my backbend how much I love these pants?
 (Yes, I was a high jumper in college.)
 See more of these pants in action via my workout photos and video here.
 The high waist is key to avoiding accidental nudity!
+(Note: I also love these armor leggings — also by a woman-owned small business.)

 2. Cute Compression Socks by VIM & VIGR